 Brian was a regular Op-Ed contributor to The New York Times, and was often openly critical of NASA, both in print and in testimonies in the U.S. Senate.
 Brian’s former colleagues in the astronaut program were unhappy with his NASA critiques, even calling him out publicly.
 Those were also Brian’s most politically active years.
 In 1975, Brian was appointed to Mo Udall’s Subcommittee on Energy and the Environment, was its special consultant on energy, and became one of Udall’s policy advisors and speech writers when Udall ran for president for the 1976 election.
 Brian’s efforts not only helped throw cold water on America’s nuclear fever, as Nixon advocated putting one thousand nuclear reactors in the USA by 2000, but Brian helped craft the renewable energy policy that had looked remarkably like what Carter unveiled when he became president.
 Brian’s focus back then was not only on alternatives such as direct solar and wind power, but on the environmental devastation inflicted by burning hydrocarbon fuels and the hazards of nuclear energy.
 Brian also brought his skillset as an atmospheric scientist to the hydrocarbon fuel issue, and was one of the early voices on the perils of global warming.

 The strain of those politically active days wrecked Brian’s first marriage.
 In 1975, Gerard O’Neill recruited Brian to Princeton; they performed research and wrote papers and books on space colonization, which included orbiting cities and mining the moon, asteroids, and Mars’s moons.
 They also advocated space-based solar collectors.
 They were advocating a kind of space-based Utopia.
-Princeton’s physics department had a faculty of about 40, as several of them were Nobel laureates.
+Princeton’s physics department had a faculty of about 40, and several of them were Nobel laureates.
 On every other Tuesday, the physics faculty gathered for a luncheon and sipped their sherry, and the most common topic of conversation was debunking and ridiculing claims of the paranormal.
 Brian was engaged in noble and visionary work, while working in the retail political system for peaceful change and playing at the scientific establishment’s highest levels, and he later admitted how those days tended to inflate his ego.

 Brian’s worldview was neatly aligned with the scientific establishment’s materialistic and reductionistic perspective, until a fateful day in 1979 when Brian took a human potential course and had what is today called a remote viewing.
 My mystical awakening began while performing the same exercise in 1974.
 Brian never fully returned to the scientific establishment after that exercise, although his exit took nearly a decade to complete.
 On one hand, it was scary to leave his safe, lucrative career behind.
 On the other, Brian got a taste of the truth and could not let go.
 He realized that the materialism and reductionism of institutional science was deadening.
 In 1982, he had what he called a near-death experience as he crashed his car on an icy road.
 The car was completely destroyed as it flipped several times and landed in a ditch.
 Brian left his body as the accident progressed, and felt as if he was viewing the accident from above it.
 When the car finally came to a halt, it was completely crushed except where Brian sat, and he felt an indescribable peace as he sat there.
 He walked away from the wreck unharmed.